Update on: 16.09.2024

-The Myers-Briggs types are based on findings of the Swiss psychologist Carl Gustav Jung.
-In the 1920s Jung developed his theory of types, according to which a person's thinking and feeling, cognition and perception can be oriented outwardly or inwardly.
-The Americans Katherine Briggs and Isabel Briggs Myers (Katherine's daughter) took up Jung's typology and developed their own personality theory with 16 personality types.
+The basis of the MBTI test is based on the work of the Swiss psychologist Carl Gustav Jung.
+In the 1920s, Jung developed a theory of types based on the fact that a person's thinking, feeling, cognition and perception can be directed either outwards or inwards.
+Katherine Briggs and her daughter Isabel Briggs Myers took up this theory and developed the MBTI, which today describes 16 different personality types.

 The four letters of the 16 personality types stand for four character dimensions.